A Simple-but-effective Baseline for Training-free Class-Agnostic Counting: Ablation study

 \section{Ablation study}

 In this section, we are interested in ablating our approach from the following perspective views on FSC-147 dataset:

-\textbf{Effectiveness of different components:} Table~\ref{tab:aba} showcases the impact of each component in our method.
+\textbf{Effectiveness of different components:} Table~\ref{tab:aba} showcases the impact of each component in our method in both dataset.
 Specifically, although SAM with superpixel can achieve higher interested-object recall (shown in Figure~\ref{fig:superpixel_vs_normal}), due to the lack of semantic differentiation ability in SAM features (shown in Figure~\ref{fig:sam_vs_dino}), simply replacing default point grid with superpixel does not necessarily bring performance gains, as the results shown in the first two rows of Table~\ref{tab:aba}.
 The next two rows show that using DINOv2 feature representation for SAM's mask proposal selection significantly reduces the final counting error and the combing of superpixel can further bring performance gains.
-The subsequent two rows highlight the individual benefits of transductive prototype updating and the multi-scale mechanism on our model's effectiveness.
-When these four components are combined, they lead to the most impressive counting results.
+The subsequent two rows of Table~\ref{tab:aba} highlight the individual benefits of transductive prototype updating and the multi-scale mechanism on our model's effectiveness.
+When these four components are combined, they lead to the most impressive counting results, especially in the RMSE metric..

+\textbf{Different number of initialized points:} Table~\ref{tab:points} shows that with 50*50 points, our method surpasses the previous SOTAs (see Table~\ref{tab:main}) in reasonable time.
+Increasing to 64*64 points further improves the MAE by 18\%, while the computational time remains within seconds, demonstrating our method's ability to achieve significant performance gains with manageable time costs as the point density increases.

 \textbf{Backbone size of SAM:} Table~\ref{tab:SAM_model} compares TFOC and our method across different ViT backbones, revealing that our approach improves as the backbone scales from base to huge.
 In contrast, TFOC's performance declines with ViT-H, possibly due to an increase in mask proposals leading to poorer selection.
 Our method, leveraging semantically rich features, benefits from the higher number of generated object proposals.